BLOG

 China currently has only 460,000 big data professionals against a projected gap of 1.5 million in the next 3 to 5 years.
 Over 60% of China's internet industry job postings seek big data talent, making this one of the most consistently in-demand skill sets in the technology sector.
 The State Council's 2025–2027 vocational skills initiative explicitly lists big data as a priority training area alongside AI and smart manufacturing.

 Data engineer demand remains strong, with over 2,311 open positions on Glassdoor China alone.
 Salaries range from 80,000 to 200,000 RMB for analysts, with demand concentrated in first-tier cities like Beijing, Shanghai, Shenzhen, and Guangzhou.
-Organizations that want to leverage their data assets effectively need professionals who understand both the engineering and analytical dimensions.
-Learning techniques like RFM analysis is just one example of the applied analytical capabilities employers are seeking.
+Organizations that want to leverage their data assets effectively need professionals with data science and engineering capabilities who understand both the analytical and infrastructure dimensions.

-Priority sub-skills include SQL and Python for data analysis, data pipeline engineering, machine learning operations, data visualization, Hadoop and Spark ecosystems, and data governance.
+Priority sub-skills include SQL and Python for data analysis, data pipeline engineering, machine learning operations, data visualization, and Hadoop and Spark ecosystems.

 Key Sub-skills